pvnlubenia/ACORNS-Octave-/README.txt

      1. Make sure all 7 functions and the folders @multigraph and @umultigraph are in the same folder/path being used as the current working directory.

-     2. acr_v2 is the same as acr but returns each species with absolute concentration robustness in a chemical reaction network (CRN), as they are found, if they exist.
-The time elapsed is also shown per species shown and theend of the running time.
+     2. acr_v2 is the same as acr but returns each species (and the Shinar-Feinberg pair associated with it) with absolute concentration robustness as they are found, if they exist.
+The time elapsed is also shown per species found and the end of the running time.
 This is perfect for networks with high rank and a lot of Shinar-Feinberg pairs.
 An alphabetical list of the species is also returned at the end.
 If no species is found or the network is not of Shinar-Feinberg type, a message appears saying so.